schnaggelz/rpi-nxt2/README.md

 Long-term goal: Raspberry Pi5 with PCIe3 and Halo-8 AI hat robot car navigating based on Pi camera stream.
 For that I will create some ROS2 serives and messages to controly and query the NXT2 sensors and actuators.

+**Note:** I've added app support in the firmware because formerly also the control software was running on the NXT.
+So there is still a split possible and not all software needs to run on the Raspberry Pi.

 ## Credits

-The FW is partly inspired by the LeJos project (especially the AVR support code and the I2C driver code initially based on the code from there).
+The FW is partly inspired by the LeJos project (especially the AVR support code and the I2C driver code initially based on the code from there, other parts were rewritten or written from scratch).

 *TODO* License?